BaptisteMP/11685_HW5/README.md

 - from the paper (but not mentioned by the TA, so it may not be relevant):
   - their implementation of SRGAN's generator net has 16 building blocks, we only have 6 in current implementation.

+- should we implement the phi_5,4 loss supposed to be more representative of visual perception / higher level picture features?
 - same LR for GEn and Discriminator ?